Try … Catch … Finally

 Camel supports the Java equivalent of try .. catch and finally directly in the DSL.
 It aims to work like its Java sisters but with more power.
 Especially in Camel 2.0 where we gave this feature an overhaul.

-In Camel we prefix the keywords with do
+In Camel we prefix the keywords with do to avoid having same keyword

 as Java.
 So we have: